zzjzz9266a/ObjectMapperCacheManager/README.md

 }
 ```

-## 3.Store an object or an array of ObjectMapper
+### 3. Store an object or an array of ObjectMapper
 The only requirement is that the object must conform to ObjectMapper's `Mappable` protocol.

 ``` swift